fsharp/fslang-suggestions/README.md

 * usefulness (or otherwise) for interop with .NET and other languages
 * risk of churn w.r.t. bugs
 * cost of churn w.r.t. education materials (new editions of books etc.)
-* is someone stepping up to the plate to write an RFC, implement the change and own it long term?
+* whether someone is willing to step up to the plate to write an RFC, implement the change and own it long term

-Also we have a large queue of relatively small-cost "approved in principle" items, and a large (and occasionally growing) number of bugs/issues in http://github.com/Microsoft/visualfsharp.
+Also we have a large queue of relatively small-cost ["approved in principle" items](https://github.com/fsharp/fslang-suggestions/labels/approved-in-principle), and a large (and occasionally growing) number of bugs/issues in http://github.com/dotnet/fsharp.
 Getting through these is also a priority.

 ## When are new features a good thing?